 - If your display does not have a WiFi button, press and hold down both the SET and PLUS (+) buttons together for about 5 seconds, you should hear a beep and the display will enter SoftAP mode with the Wi-Fi Indicator flashing.

 NOTE: If you do not hear a beep when holding down these two buttons, your display likely does not support SoftAP and this process will unfortunately not work to help get you connected.
 Also, on some displays, the SET button may be represented as a “Gear” icon.

 3. On your desktop/laptop or mobile device, enter your Wi-Fi Settings page/app as if you were looking to join a new Wi-Fi network.
 Write down the name of the Wi-Fi network you would like the display to connect to exactly as it appears, including all capital and lowercase letters and punctuation.

 NOTE: If your 2.4GHz and 5.0GHz networks have different names (SSIDs), then write down the 2.4GHz network name only.
 If you only have one network option, simply write this network name down.

 4. While still using your desktop/laptop or mobile device, select the Wi-Fi network name (SSID) “Weather Connect_XXXXXX” from your available networks list.
-The XXXXXX should be the ID of the from the La Crosse Technology display.
+The XXXXXX should be the ID of the La Crosse Technology display.
 Wait for your device to connect.